ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 How to handle and notify errors when sending.

+#### Sending content with UDP

+The UDP Send Primitives described in section 3.1 of {{RFC8304}} allow applications to send data with either an explicit destination for each packet or the option to bind the destination address for each send call to a single host.
+The UDP send primitive also offers applications the ability to set a range of IP options which are required to build applications that can use the network effectivly.
+Implementation MUST expose these mechanisms or provide services to implement their transport features.

+Implementations should consider the advice in the UDP Usage Guidlines (RFC8085) and create a 'connect' style for each UDP Connection object.

 #### Send Completion

 How to determine when a send is effectively complete